Advisory

 Directions

 From Gatineau, by car, take Highway 5 north to exit 28.
 By bike, take Highway 105.
 Then, take Highway 366 west to Philippe Lake Parkway.
+From spring to fall, take the free Transcollines bus to Breton Beach on weekends.

 • The parkway is open from mid-May to the end of October.